Wyko/essential_deathworlders/content/books/waters-babylon/2-tikkun-olam.md

-It was a very Human thing to be doing, he decided, and it was definitely fun...*his* team, if he decided to have one, would simply have to have the best sorts of sports equipment, and definitely no more of those hideous huge jersey shirts...no, this called for something much more refined...
+It was a very Human thing to be doing, he decided, and it was definitely fun...*his* team, if he decided to have one, would simply have to have the best sorts of sports equipment, and definitely no more of those hideous huge jersey shirts... no, this called for something much more refined...

 Musing to himself after the game was over, he returned home devising uniforms in his head and trying to decide whether he wanted to sponsor a Gaoian team or a